New Zealand women's national rugby sevens team: 2016–2017 Seven Series season

-2017-2018 Seven Series Season
+2017–2018 Seven Series season

-The 2017–18 World Rugby Women's Sevens Series didn’t get off to the best start when at Dubai New Zealand was beaten 14-12 by the USA in the quarter finals, despite having beaten them 45-14 in pool play.
+The 2017–18 World Rugby Women's Sevens Series didn't get off to the best start when at Dubai New Zealand was beaten 14–12 by the US in the quarter-finals, despite having beaten them 45–14 in pool play.
 This was Kayla McAlister's first tournament after returning from maternity leave.

 In the final of the Sydney Sevens in January 2018 the Black Ferns Sevens were well beaten 31-nil by Australia.
 This was the last tournament prior to the Gold Coast Commonwealth Games in three months time.
 After a detailed analysis of what had gone wrong the squad began a fitness training regime designed to allow them to play for a third half.

+In early 2018 the following 23 players were awarded contracts covering the next 12 months, Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Lyric Faleafaga (who graduated from a training to a full contract), Rhiarna Ferris (who was new to the squad), Theresa Fitzpatrick, Stacey Waaka, Sarah Hirani, Huia Harding (who was new to the squad), Jazmin Hotham (training contract), Shiray Kaka, Natahlia Moors (training contract), Tyla Nathan-Wong, Risi Pouri-Lane (who was new to the squad), Leanna Ryan (training contract), Alena Saili, Terina Te Tamaki, Ruby Tui, Kat Whata-Simpkins, Niall Williams, Tenika Willison and Portia Woodman.

+In 2018 it was decided to centralise as much of the men's and women's Sevens program at a single location, taking into consideration a climate that allowed maximising of training time, availability of affordable housing and a facility with a playing field that provided office space, meeting rooms a gymnasium and a recovery area.
+The University of Waikato Adams Centre for High Performance at Mount Maunganui was selected as the best option and the two teams officially moved in on 1 October 2018.